pjbartlein/GeogDataAnalysis/readings.md

 Cleveland, W.S., 1993, Visualizing Data, Hobart Press, 360 p.

+Everitt, B. and T. Hothorn, 2011, *An Introduction to Applied Multivariate Analysis with R*, Springer, 273 p., availabe as an eBook at UO Libraries.

+Wickham, H., 2016, *Ggplot2, Elegant Graphics for Data Analysis 2nd Ed.*, Springer, 266 p. availabe as an eBook at UO Libraries.

 Bivand, R.S., E.J.
-Pebesma and V. Gomez-Rubio (2013) Applied Spatial Data Analysis with R, Springer, 405 p.
+Pebesma and V. Gomez-Rubio (2013) *Applied Spatial Data Analysis with R*, Springer, 405 p. availabe as an eBook at UO Libraries.

 Rogerson, P.A., 2001, Statistical Methods for Geography, Sage, 236 p.